homan-uppu/writing/2-Essays/I'd appreciate your feedback.md

 No matter how deeply I think things through, it's impossible for me to question every deeply held belief I have about how the world works.
 It could be the case that a subconscious delusion leads me down the wrong path such that no matter how great my thinking is, since the thinking was grounded in delusion, the conclusions I arrive at are bound to be deluded.[^1]

 You're incredibly deluded as well!
 But we're both certainly deluded in different ways; this is the beauty of nature: nothing is equal.
-You will be able to sniff out some of my delusions in ways that I can't because you might not share that exact delusion, or may not share it to the same degree.
+You'll be able to sniff out some of my delusions in ways that I can't because you might not share that exact delusion, or may not share it to the same degree.
 Our differences will help us push each other to be less deluded.

 This is why I'd greatly appreciate your feedback on my essays.
 Your feedback is essential to help me seek truth effectively.
-I can't do it without your help.
+In fact, I can't do it without your help.

 For writing motivated in this way, I believe there is a great way to give feedback, and I ask that you try to give me great feedback.
 These are the guidelines that I follow: